cceremuga/arduino-now-playing/README.md

 Known Issues
 ----

- - C# code is messy and super prototypey.
-Too much hard coded nonsense at the moment.
  - Occasional timing issues with serial communication (on the C++ side of things).

 What's in store down the road?
 ----

-  - More interactive options in C# portion on startup.
+  - More interactive options in C# portion on startup for VLC paths, etc.
   - Spotify support.
   - Unit tests, if I'm feeling generous!
-  - Logging to file to keep tabs on what was previously played (log4net or something).
+  - Logging to file to keep tabs on what was previously played (log4net, or something).
   - Maybe port the C# example to something a bit more cross-platform friendly.
   - The sky's the limit, share your suggestions, please!